 Plant-powered vegan burger restaurant The Vurger Co began its journey in July 2016 as a market stall in Bethnal Green.
 After gaining popularity with vegans and non-vegans alike, they opened a permanent venue in Shoreditch, with another due to launch soon in Canary Wharf.
 There are four core burgers to choose from with rotating monthly specials – go for their bestselling Auburger, made from aubergines braised and baked in Tabasco Chipotle sauce paired with cumin mayonnaise.
 Still hungry?
-Pop some crispy sweet potato fries or mac n cheese on the side, or satisfy your sweet tooth with a tasty Chocolate Hazelnut shake.
+Their new special works perfectly as a side: Kentucky Dunkers, crispy, deep fried king ‘oyster’ shrooms coated in a delicious crumb, with house Piri Piri sauce on the side.
+Grab some crispy sweet potato fries or mac n cheese too, and finish by satisfying your sweet tooth with a tasty Chocolate Hazelnut shake.
 The Vurger Co, Unit 9, Avant Garde Building, Cygnet Street, Richmix Square, E1 6LD thevurgerco.com

 Wild Food Cafe